 We see financial advisors touting low-cost mutual funds or a low-cost investment strategy while charging their clients 1% or a tiered percentage asset-based fee.
 This defeats the purpose of a low-cost investment strategy.
 With historically high market valuations and very low interest rates contributing to lower future investment returns, wise investors do all they can to control investing costs.
 One of the easiest ways to do this is to avoid using a financial advisor who charges you an annual advisory fee based on a percentage of the assets you place with them to manage.
 The good news is that you now have a viable alternative to high-cost advisors that requires no sacrifice in the level of service received, Clarity Capital Advisors.

 Q: We are currently with another advisor and pay much more than your stated fees.
-How can we work with Clarity Capital Advisors to drastically reduce our advisor fees?
+How can we work with Clarity Capital Advisors to reduce our fees?

 Many financial advisors require their new clients to liquidate their existing investments to move into the advisor's recommended investments and asset allocation.
 We recognize that while this may be convenient for the advisor, it may be expensive from a tax standpoint for investors with significant embedded capital gains.
 Assuming your investments align with your financial goals, ask us how we can manage and monitor your existing investment accounts at a reasonable cost and incorporate our financial planning services.

-Your investment accounts will be held with our custodian TD Ameritrade Institutional.
-TD Ameritrade Institutional (TDAI) does not charge any annual account or maintenance fees.
-If your accounts are currently held with TDAI you will simply sign one Limited Power of Attorney (LPOA) form for each account you would like us to manage.
-The LPOA limits our access to your accounts.
+Your investment accounts will be held with our custodian TD Ameritrade Institutional (TDAI).
+TD Ameritrade Institutional does not charge any annual account maintenance fees.
+If your accounts are currently held with TDAI you will simply sign one Advisor Authorization form for each account you would like us to manage.
+The Advisor Authorization form limits our access to your accounts.
 We are limited to the purchase and sale of securities and the authorization to debit our fees from your designated account(s).